colder-is-better/qboxes/README.md

 * clone a template VM into one or more new VMs
 * bring inactive VMs up or reboot/shutdown/power-cycle/unplug active VMs
 * attach new storage volumes to VMs
+* integrate files into existing active storage pools
-* remove any trace of inactive VMs, networks, pools, or volumes
+* remove any trace of inactive VMs, active networks, active pools, or volumes
 * create new libvirt networks, pools, or volumes
 * reveal MAC addresses
 * list all available VMs, libvirt networks, pools, or volumes